-As annual vacations for the Authority personnel are in the best interests of both the Authority and its staff members, it is expected as a general rule that most vacation credits shall be used annually.
+As annual vacations for the Authority personnel are in the best interests of both the Authority and its staff members, we encourage staff to utilize their vacation annually.

 B. Vacation Accumulation

 Vacation time for eligible staff shall be earned on an hourly basis and accrue at the following rates for full-time service: